Saturday, May 16, 2015

 Please honor your fellow candidates, who have also worked hard for this moment, by treating them with dignity and respect.

-Meet your guests by the appropriate alphabetical sign on the athletic fields:
+Meet your guests by the appropriate alphabetical sign on the following fields: